Rappel Extension Options

 You can find out more information about our winter courses here on the Fox Mountain Guides Website.

-AMGA SPI student Zach Silberman
+AMGA SPI Student

-his Spring, on April 5-7, Zach Silberman participated in the AMGA Single Pitch Instructor Course with Fox Mountain Guides.
+In Spring 2016 Zach Silberman participated in the AMGA Single Pitch Instructor Course with Fox Mountain Guides.
 Zach was a great student, and he documented much of his experience.
 Here is rare glimpse into the day to day insights and experiences of an aspiring single pitch instructor:

 Day 1